Boat & Crew

 Your Captain, Joe Francis is a native Cape Codder.
 Joe takes great pride in the quality of your charter experience.
-Joe has one boat, the Nauset.
-And you may be assured that only Joe, will Captain every trip that is booked.
-He grew up helping his dad work the family’s oyster grant.
+Joe is the captain for every charter that is booked.
+He grew up in nearby Wellfleet, helping his dad work the family’s oyster grant.
 As a teenager, Joe bought his first commercial boat and plied the waters of Cape Cod bay clamming.
 After serving our country proudly in the Navy, Joe returned to commercial fishing.
-He captained his own dragger from the port of New Bedford, where he plied the outer Cape waters for cod and flounder.
+He captained his own dragger from the port of New Bedford, where he fished the outer Cape waters for cod and flounder.
 After 40 years of commercial fishing, Joe has developed a keen 6th sense of where the fish might be.
 This experience sets him apart from most other charter captains.
 If there are fish around, Joe will find them!

-Captain Joe’s commercial fishing experience taught him the importance of a competent crew.
-Joe strongly believes that the most enjoyable charter experience requires a skilled mate.
+We strongly believe that the most enjoyable and safest family charter experience requires a skilled mate.
 This important feature differentiates ReelEzee from it’s competitors.
 Bob Gabriel has been the mate since the company’s inception in 2007.
 Bob has been a Truro summer resident for 19 years and has fished the outer Cape for the last 35.
-Bob and Joe work seamlessly together; Joe at the helm, (which includes all electronics) Bob working the fishing deck.
+Bob and Joe work seamlessly together; Joe at the helm, Bob working the fishing deck.
 Bob is a High School teacher in the “off” season, and gets along easily with even the most novice or youngest in the party.
 Bob’s first responsibility is the safety of the guests.
 Bob will also set the lines, teach the novice and give helpful tips to the experienced.
 His general knowledge of the outer Cape, and keen interpersonal skills, keeps conversation flowing.
-He also enjoys writing the daily trip blog.
-At the end of the day, Bob will gladly fillet the catch.
-Bob works for tips, which customarily, are similar to what you would tip at a fine restaurant, ~20%.
+He also posts trip photo’s to the gallery and enjoys writing the daily trip blog.
+At the end of the day, Bob will gladly fillet and bag the catch.
+Bob works for tips.
+The industry standard, like your favorite restaurant server, is 20% ~for a job well done.